-If a journalist makes contact about posts made using social media staff must refer to a Deputy Headteacher or the Headteacher before responding.
+If a journalist contacts posts made using social media, refer to a Deputy Headteacher or the Headteacher before responding.

 Unacceptable conduct, (e.g. defamatory, discriminatory, offensive, harassing content or a breach of data protection, confidentiality, copyright) will be considered extremely seriously by the school and will be reported as soon as possible to a relevant senior member of staff, and escalated where appropriate.